By Mark Zuckerman on Tuesday, November 12 2024

 Jack Flaherty is one of the more enigmatic pitchers out there.
 When he’s good, he’s really good.
 When he’s not, he’s really not.
 And we saw both sides of him last month with the Dodgers.
 His teammate Walker Buehler was brilliant when his team needed him most, but that came after he missed the better part of two years with injuries and struggled to a 5.38 ERA in 16 regular season starts prior to the playoff run.

 Nathan Eovaldi has been pretty consistent the last four seasons with the Red Sox and Rangers (3.76 ERA, 1.163 WHIP, average of 152 innings) but is about to turn 35.
 Nick Pivetta, Sean Manaea and Luis Severino are solid middle-of-the-rotation starters who won’t cost an arm and a leg.
-Shane Bieber just came back from Tommy John surgery to make two (lights-out) starts for the Guardians.
+Shane Bieber is recovering from Tommy John surgery after making only two (lights-out) starts for the Guardians to begin the year.

 Yusei Kikuchi has been a durable big league pitcher for six years, and countryman Roki Sasaki is about to become the most coveted Japanese pitcher in a long time because teams can only spend whatever is left of their international bonus pool to sign the 23-year-old flamethrower, leveling the playing field.
 (The Nationals, for what it’s worth, have never signed a player straight out of Asia in club history, so that would be a major break from standard practices.)